shortishly/pgmp/README.md

 EOT  (q)uit (p)Digits (k)ill
 ```

-Introspection on the PostgreSQL metadata is done automatically by
+Introspection on the [PostgreSQL][postgresql-org] metadata is done
-`pgmp` so that `x` is used as the primary key for the replicated ETS
+automatically by `pgmp` so that `x` is used as the primary key for the
-table.
+replicated ETS table.

-Thereafter, CRUD changes on the underlying PostgreSQL table will be
+Thereafter, CRUD changes on the underlying
-automatically pushed to `pgmp` and reflected in the ETS table.
+[PostgreSQL][postgresql-org] table will be automatically pushed to
+`pgmp` and reflected in the ETS table.

 ### Composite Key